lirx-js/core/website/docs/documentation/performances/index.md

 🪣 Fully **tree-shakable**: bundle only what's your using and nothing more.

-💪 **Well optimized**, to handle efficiently the garbage collection, the used and released resources, and the piped dataflow.
+💪 **Well optimized**, with efficient garbage collection, fast data flow, and freed resources.

 ---